OpenSumeru/AkashaDDNS/README.md

 make AkashaDDNS Version=release-min
 ```

-To build al versions, run
+To build all versions, run

 ```bash
 make all